Churches

 020 7406 1000 - elerijones@cartercamerons.com

-Senior Associate - Residential Property
+Partner - Residential Property

-• Acting on the purchase of a multi-million pound property by acquiring ownership of shares in the selling company; dealing with first registration of agricultural land affected by a number of rights, settlements and trusts created over a number of years;
+• Achieving first registration of agricultural land affected by a number of rights, settlements and trusts created over a number of years;

 • Successfully bringing a claim to preserve and uphold a right of way thought to have extinguished many years earlier;

-• Acting for one of the largest private property investment groups in the UK in connection with the grant, renewal and surrender of commercial leases.
+• Acting for one of the largest private property investment groups in the UK in connection with the grant, renewal and surrender of commercial leases;

-Prod enjoys DIY and believes he is really good at it, having helped renovate five houses over the years.
-He is also a keen gardener and boasts to have a garden with the best figs, grapes and olives around.
-In contrast to his quiet appearance, Prod is an avid sports-bike enthusiast and enjoys a daily commute to work on his cherished motorbike, dressed in full leathers.
+Prod enjoys DIY and believes he is really good at it, having helped renovate six properties over the years.
+He is also a keen gardener and boasts to have a garden worthy of entry in a well-known flower show.

 020 7406 1000 - ProdShakallis@cartercamerons.com